wsyCUHK/DBAG/README.md

 ## Introduction
 This is the implementations related to our paper

-S. Wang, S. Bi and Y. -J. A. Zhang, "Edge Video Analytics with Adaptive Information Gathering: A Deep Reinforcement Learning Approach," Accepted by  IEEE Transactions on Wireless Communications.
+S. Wang, S. Bi and Y. -J. A. Zhang, " <a href="https://ieeexplore.ieee.org/document/10025689">Edge Video Analytics with Adaptive Information Gathering: A Deep Reinforcement Learning Approach</a>," Accepted by  IEEE Transactions on Wireless Communications.

 This is also a updated Transformer Model for DRL in communications.
 Please also refer to the previous work <a href="https://github.com/wsyCUHK/SACCT">Deep Reinforcement Learning With Communication Transformer for Adaptive Live Streaming in Wireless Edge Networks</a> in JSAC.